 - Enterprise: $17.50 user/month

-- Does Trello offer a free trial?
-Yes, Trello has a 14-day free trial
+- Trello has a 14-day free trial

 Wrike is project management software chock full of features that are configurable depending on how users want to work.
 While it’s not the best Asana alternative, Wrike offers task lists, kanban boards and Gantt charts in addition to reporting tools and integration with third-party apps such as Google Drive and Dropbox.